 DAY 1 – Arrive Italy

-After lunch, we will walk in the footsteps of Padre Pio during his time in San Giovanni Rotondo.
+We will check into the Hotel Colonne and after lunch begin to walk in the footsteps of Padre Pio during his time in San Giovanni Rotondo.
 Visiting the capuchin friary will allow us to learn more about the “poor friar who prays” as he often described himself.
 Here we will have the opportunity to see the cell once occupied by the humble friar and the crucifix before which he received the stigmata.